sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20240816: note to self wrt fixup commits:

+            git add .
+            git commit --fixup <commit id of the commit you are fixing up>

 - 20240228: re-did this HOWTO: to pushed a version of this branch (ECH-draft-13c) to the defo-project organsiation master branch on github, did that as follows: